Haliotis sorenseni: Life cycle

 Like many gastropods, white abalone have a complex life cycle involving larval stages.
-Fertilized eggs hatch into larvae; these larvae eventually metamorphose into the adult form and settle from the plankton to a hard substrate.
+Fertilized eggs hatch into larvae; these larvae eventually settle from the plankton to a hard substrate and metamorphose into the adult form.

-As broadcast spawning gastropods, white abalone reproduce by releasing their eggs and sperm into the surrounding water.
-If fertilized, the eggs hatch after only one day, but high concentrations of sperm are required in order for an egg to be fertilized.
-Therefore, aggregations of adult male and female abalone are necessary for successful fertilization to occur.
+As a broadcast spawning gastropod, white abalone reproduce by releasing their eggs and sperm into the surrounding water.
+If fertilized, the eggs hatch after only one day, but sperm is required in order for an egg to be fertilized.
+Therefore, aggregations of adult male and female abalone are observed to improve fertilization.

 Human use

-Scripps Institution of Oceanography biologists conducted surveys of white abalone deep water habitat in the early 1970s, finding high concentrations of about one white abalone per square yard.
+Scripps Institution of Oceanography biologists conducted surveys of white abalone deep water habitat in the early 1970s, finding high concentrations of about one white abalone per square meter.
 Such densities were comparable to abundance of shallower species of abalone found in previously unfished or protected areas.
-Unfortunately, the high demand for the species led to a "boom-and-bust" fishery, which decimated the populations of this species in seven years.
+Unfortunately, the high demand for the species led to a "boom-and-bust" fishery, which reduced the populations of this species in seven years.

-Considered a delicacy in California, white abalones, the rarest of the six abalone species in the state, have declined by over 99.99% due to increasing overfishing, in part illegal – the fishery was closed in 1996 – while at the same time, prices have escalated.
-Although white abalones were the first marine invertebrate on the United States Federal List of Endangered Species in 2001, the species could nevertheless become extinct unless extraordinary recovery measures are implemented.
+Considered a delicacy in California, white abalone, the rarest of the eight abalone species in the state, have declined due to poaching – the fishery was closed in 1996 – while at the same time, prices have escalated.
+Although white abalone were the first marine invertebrate on the United States Federal List of Endangered Species in 2001, the species could nevertheless become extinct unless extraordinary recovery measures are implemented.
 White abalone is being maricultured in order to produce young that can be placed back in the ocean, in hopes of bringing this species back to secure population levels before it becomes extinct.
-The White Abalone Restoration Consortium is a partnership with The Cultured Abalone Farm, the Santa Barbara Museum of Natural History Sea Center and the National Oceanic and Atmospheric Administration Southwest Fisheries Science Center on the Gaviota Coast which is studying the marine snail and restoring the wild populations.
+The White Abalone Restoration Consortium is a partnership with the Bodega Marine Laboratory [University of California, Davis], The Cultured Abalone Farm, the Santa Barbara Museum of Natural History Sea Center and the National Oceanic and Atmospheric Administration Southwest Fisheries Science Center on the Gaviota Coast which is studying the marine snail and restoring the wild populations.
 They are also collaborating in developing curriculum to educate the next generation about sustainable aquaculture and conservation.